JorgeGolo/testconst/README.md

-# Este proyecto se creó usando la API de ChatGPT
+# Este proyecto se creó usando la API de GEMINI
-# This proyect was created to consume the ChatGPT API
+# This proyect was created to consume the GEMINI API

-(...)
+The Development will continue at this branch.

 # Getting Started with Create React App